eacton/CAGEF/Lesson_1/Lesson1.md

 ![](img/turtle_challenge.jpg){width=100px}
 </div>

-Read in one of the provided test sheets.
-Change the column names to something user friendly.
+Read in the 'adult_income.tsv' dataset.
 How many rows and columns in the dataset?
 Can you delete the last column?
 What flavour of variables are there?
+Change a column name.
 Write the data to a csv file.

 </br>

 </br>